-Municipal regulations and guidelines from the water and sewerage principal (water and sewerage principal = owner of the treatment plant that receives the wastewater).
+Municipal regulations and guidelines from the water and sewerage principal

 3.2 Illegal release to water

 3.2.1 Stormwater

 All operations must take measures to prevent pollutants such as oil or chemicals from ending up in the stormwater system.
 Where there is a risk of pollution in activities, measures must be taken to minimise the risk of stormwater becoming polluted.